-Tip: Make eye contact and pick up or point to the objects you are describing in your math conversation.
+Tip: Make eye contact and pick up or point to the objects you describe in your math conversation.
 Then, allow your child to respond and touch or point to the objects, as well.
 For example, say, “How many shoes are you putting on today?
 Two!
 One shoe plus one shoe equals two shoes!”
 If you’re getting toys out for bath time, count each toy out loud with your little one as you add the toys into the bath, “One, two, three, four, five ducks and one, two, three boats!
 That’s eight bath toys tonight!”

 Sort, Group, and Pattern Toys While Playing Or Cleaning

 Sorting and grouping your child’s toys by category is a fun way to introduce them to logical thinking, which is important for future mathematics.
 Classifying and sorting objects is also important for developing numerical concepts, understanding addition and sums, and introducing kids to group numbers and sets.
-You can encourage your toddler to sort their toys or stuffed animals by color, type of toy, size of toy, or shape.
+You can encourage your toddler to sort their toys or stuffed animals by color, type of toy, toy size, or shape.

 Tip: If you see your child organizing their toys in a certain way, sit with them and thoughtfully ask questions that encourage and expand the conversation around numbers.
 For example, “I see you are sorting your six dolls.
 Two of them are sleeping.
 What are the other four doing right now?”
 Or simply, “I see you’ve sorted the cars from the boats.”
 You can also explore patterns with blocks, large Legos, and other toys.
 Try making patterns where you alternate a blue block and a yellow block, for example, and continue the pattern.
 Notice if you get a response from your toddler, such as a clap or a smile as they see what you’re doing.
 Remember, it’s not about making sure they understand exactly what you’re teaching, rather that they notice and engage with you in a fun way around the concepts you’re introducing.

 Reading and Storytelling About Numbers